raspberrypilearning/321-make-mentor-guide/en/step_3.md

 More guides are in development.

-### Reflection time
+### Quick quiz time

-Reflection steps have been built into each project within the path.
+Quick quiz steps have been built into each project within the path.
 These steps could be time to complete a quiz or for creators to check that they have met the project brief.

-Reflection time is another opportunity for creators to revisit and remind themselves of the key skills covered in the project.
+Quick quiz time is another opportunity for creators to revisit and remind themselves of the key skills covered in the project.
 The quizzes should be seen as another opportunity to learn and not as an official assessment.

 ### Badges